Annual Planning with EOS®: How to Align Your Team for Success

 To learn more, find an EOS Implementer® and schedule a no-cost 90-minute meeting.

-Empower and Automate Running your EOS Annual Planning Session Powered by Ninety
+Automate Running your EOS Annual Planning Session Powered by Ninety

 When clients question the investment in the EOS planning process, I refer to my favorite quote by Dwight D. Eisenhower: “Plans are useless, but planning is indispensable.”
 To make the most out of planning your two-day annual session, make sure it's powered by Ninety.